JHollenb/side-pieces/codex/level3/README.md

 To do this, I created a `DbInterface` class and a `UserInterface` class.
 The `DbInterface` class is responsible for all things database related; initialization, reads, writes, etc. The `UserInterface` class is responsible for interacting with the users.
 The includes the display and user input.

 ## `DbInterface`
 The `DbInterface` is built around sqlite.
 I didn't want to deal with the configurations involved with other databases, launching another process etc. I wanted something light and fast.
 The sqlite program creates a file that we are able to read and write to.
 I thought that this would suffice for this project.

-I check the input using Safe Query Parameters.
-This breaks
+I realized that this application maybe vulnerable to sql injection attacks and sure enough, it was.
+A solution I found in sqlite's documentation:

+>Instead, use the DB-API’s parameter substitution.
+Put ? as a placeholder wherever you want to
+>use a value, and then provide a tuple of values as the second argument to the cursor’s
+>execute() method.
+For example:
+>` c.execute('SELECT * FROM stocks WHERE symbol=?', t)`

+Per [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html), parameterized queries should be the first defense against sql injections.

 ## `UserInterface`

 # Security